-NAME OF QUALIFICATION MINIMUM MAXIMUM Advanced Diploma in Adult and Community Education and Training Teaching l year 2 years Bachelor of Education in FET Teaching 4 years 6 years Bachelor of Education in SP and FET Teaching 4 years 6 years Bachelor of Education in Technology Education 2 years 4 years Master of Education in Adult and Community Education l year 3 years Doctorate in Education 2years 4 years
+NAME OF QUALIFICATION MINIMUM MAXIMUM Advanced Diploma in Adult and Community Education and Training Teaching l year 2 years Bachelor of Education in FET Teaching 4 years 6 years Bachelor of Education in SP and FET Teaching 4 years 6 years Bachelor of Education in Technology Education 2 years 4 years Postgraduate Diploma in Higher Education 2 years 4 years Master of Education in Adult and Community Education l year 3 years Doctorate in Education 2years 4 years

 NAME OF QUALIFICATION NQF LEVEL CREDITS PURPOSE Bachelor of Education Degree in FET Teaching 6 480 To prepare and empower future teachers for a career in teaching at the FET band and to develop them for further studies.
 Bachelor of Education Degree in SP and FET Teaching 7 508 To prepare and empower future teachers for a career in teaching at the SP and FET bands and to develop them for further studies.
-Advanced Diploma in Adult and Community 7 128 To enable students with degrees or diplomas

-[1

-Education and Training relevant to adult, post

-Teaching school, or community

-education to become

-professionally qualified as

-adult and community

-educators or lecturers.
-The Bachelor of Education

-Bachelor of 8 120 Honours Degree in Technology

-Education Honours Degree in Education is a postgraduate

-Technology Education degree in education that is

-Education intended to prepare students for

-research based postgraduate

-study in the field of Technology

-Education.
-This will serve to

-consolidate and deepen the

-educator's expertise in

-Technology Education and

-develop research capacity in the

-methodology and techniques in

-this area.
-This qualification will

-demand a high level of

-intellectual independence and

-theoretical engagement thus

-preparing the student for access

-to further study in the Masters

-and Doctoral programmes.

-Master of Education 9 180 The purpose of this Master's

-in Adult and 7 100 degree is to prepare

-Community students to become

-Education researchers and possibly leaders in the academic field

-of Adult, Post School and

-Community Education.
-It will

-therefore equip students

-with research expertise and

-the post graduate academic

-development necessary to

-lecture in academic
+Advanced Diploma in Adult and Community Education and Training Teaching 7 128 To enable students with degrees or diplomas relevant to adult, post school, or community education to become professionally qualified as adult and community educators or lecturers.
+Bachelor of Education Honours Degree in Technology Education 8 120 The Bachelor of Education Honours Degree in Technology Education is a postgraduate degree in education that is intended to prepare students for research based postgraduate study in the field of Technology Education.
+This will serve to consolidate and deepen the educator's expertise in Technology Education and develop research capacity in the methodology and techniques in this area.
+This qualification will demand a high level of intellectual independence and theoretical engagement thus preparing the student for access to further study in the Masters and Doctoral programmes.
+Postgraduate Diploma in Higher Education 8 120 The purpose of the PGDipHE is to facilitate development of the lecturers through undertaking the advanced reflection and systematic survey of current thinking, practice and research methods in the area of Higher